 Night Viewing (Yozakura)

-Let me tell you about yozakura (night viewing) - it's like a totally different experience!
+Let me tell you yozakura (night sakura viewing), it's like a completely different experience!
 The trees are all lit up from below, creating this dreamy pink wonderland.
-I actually teared up a bit when I first saw the illuminations at Chidorigafuchi in Tokyo.
-Pro tip: bring a tripod for photos, you're gonna want it!
+When I first saw the lights in Chitorachi, Tokyo, I really burst into tears.
+Professional tip: Bring a tripod to take photos, you will want it!

 How to Join In